DoctorMcKay/steam-pics-api/README.md

 - `200` on a successful response
 - `400` if you're missing request parameters or if one of your parameters is invalid
+- `500` if the backend request to Steam returns an error
 - `503` if the backend isn't logged onto Steam
 - `504` if the backend's request to Steam timed out